mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 Thi interrupted her, calling out to the people on the behemoth again, "Permission to board!"

-"State your business.
-You should be at your posted position by now."
+"State your business!" one of the silhouettes spoke.
+She spoke with authority, "You should be at your posted position by now."

 "We have the Heikoan!"
+Shinna replied.

 The people on the tower were confused, so they sent someone down the tower and gestured to Shinna to hold steady.